The Hijri Calendar a.k.a. Islamic Calendar has just entered its 1437th year marking its beginning with the month of Muharram in 622 AD.

 Muharram, Rajab, Dhul Qa’dah and Dhul Hijja.

 6- The 8th month of the Hijri Calendar, Shaban literally means scattered or separation.

 In ancient Arabia this month marked the time of year when Arab tribes dispersed to find water.

-7- The 10th month in the Hijri Calendar, Shawwal literally means to raise or lift.
+7- The 10th month in the arabic calendar, Shawwal literally means to raise or lift.

 As this was the time when she-camels would normally be carrying a fetus.

-8- The Hijri calendar has 354 days in a year.
+8- The islamic calendar has 354 days in a year.

 As opposed to the 365 days of the Gregorian calendar.

-9- This means that you are a year older as per the Hijri Calendar after around every 33 Gregorian years.
+9- This means that you are a year older as per the islamic calendar after around every 33 Gregorian years.

 10- A new rule-based variant of the Hijri calendar has come into the foray recently, which is called the Tabular Islamic calendar.